michaelshiloh/robotaPsyche/syllabus.md

 creating and simulating multiple and increasingly complex vehicles, interactions and behaviors will be explored.

-### Learning Outcomes:
+### Course Learning Outcomes:
+The Course Learning Outcomes are indicated below, along with the corresponding Program Learning Outcome.
+A description of the Program Learning Outcomes (PLOs) is at the end of this document:

-1. Develop a critical understanding of the historical and contemporary meaning of cybernetics
+1. Develop a critical understanding of the historical and contemporary meaning of cybernetics (PLO 1)
-1. Create a software robot to simulate and exhibit various synthetic psychologies
+1. Create a software robot to simulate and exhibit various synthetic psychologies (PLO 5, 6)
-1. Create multiple software robots with minor variations and explore how these robots interact with each other, and explore how successful variations can be propagated while unsuccessful variation die out
+1. Create multiple software robots with minor variations and explore how these robots interact with each other, and explore how successful variations can be propagated while unsuccessful variation die out (PLO 3, 5, 6)
-1. Use software robots to create artwork
+1. Use software robots to create artwork (PLO 6)
-1. Understand the fundamental concept of chaos, that small changes in initial conditions result in vastly different outcomes
+1. Understand the fundamental concept of chaos, that small changes in initial conditions result in vastly different outcomes (PLO 2, 5)
-1. Understand how seemingly human behavior can emerge from a relatively simple set of rules
+1. Understand how seemingly human behavior can emerge from a relatively simple set of rules (PLO 3)

 ### Teaching and Learning Methodology